axibase/atsd/rule-engine/functions-property.md

 ## Overview

-Property functions provide a set of convenience methods to retrieve and compare property keys and tags using [property search](property-search.md) syntax.
+A set of convenience methods to retrieve and compare property keys and tags using [property search](property-search.md) syntax.

 ## Reference